The Squatter and the Clown

 The Squatter and the Clown is a 1911 Australian silent film.
+It was one of a series of films made by Edward Irham Cole's Bohemian Dramatic Company.

+It is considered a lost film.

 Plot

 According to a contemporary report "this is said to be a typical story, of the bush, telling the touching story, of a strolling player's devotion to his wife.
 The play is produced in 15 scenes."

 Release

 In New Zealand the film was described as a "New Zealand bush drama".

 The Adelaide Advertiser called it a "dramatic film of high merit."

+In 1913 a number of Bohemian Pictures filmed screened on the one program.